-5. Specimen pages should be grouped according to order and should include one

-- page per species.
+- 5. Specimen pages should be grouped according to order and should include one page per species.
 If more than one insect is in the photo, an arrow to indicate identified insect should be used. - 6.
 Date, common name, full county name, state abbreviation and collector name should be included for each species.
 Collector's name on the specimen page is optional. - 7.
 Specimen pages should have two different views of the insect if possible.
 If pictures are taken on different dates/localities, include information for both. - 8.
 A statement describing the habitat where found/host plant may be included and is encouraged and will be worth a bonus 10 points total, not per page.
-For Intermediate and Advanced notebooks, this is strongly encouraged.

-- 9. A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 10.
+For Intermediate and Advanced notebooks, this is strongly encouraged. - 9.
+A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 10.
 For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 11.
 If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in the class of the project and what the exhibitor did this year to improve their notebook.
-Place the paper just behind the Title Page in the front of the notebook. - 12.
-A special project must be completed each year and included in the notebook.
-See project guideline materials for specifications.
+Place the paper just behind the Title Page in the front of the notebook.